The Stable Signature: Rooting Watermarks in Latent Diffusion Models: Additional Experiments

 \subsection{Additional results on watermarks robustness}

 In \autoref{tab:supp-robustness}, we report the same table as in \autoref{tab:quality-watermarking} that evaluates the watermark robustness in bit accuracy on different tasks, with additional image transformations.
 They are detailed and illustrated in App.~\ref{app:evaluation}.
 As a reminder, the watermark is a $48$-bit binary key.
 It is robust to a wide range transformations, and most often yields above $0.9$ bit accuracy.
 The resize and JPEG $50$ transformations seems to be the most challenging ones, and sometimes get bellow $0.9$.
+Note that the crop location is not important but the visual content of the crop is, \eg there is no way to decode the watermark on crops of blue sky (this is the reason we only show center crop).